This post may contain affiliate links. Please read our disclosure policy.

 - Another coating of white chocolate

 - Use a narrow glass for dipping.
-It works better than a wide glass for dipping the banana all the way to the edge.
+It works better than a wide glass for dipping the banana all the way in the chocolate.
 I prefer a mason jar for this.
 If you don’t have one, just rotate the cup around to make sure to cover the banana.

 - Work quickly!
-The melted chocolate mixture will harden quickly, so you want to have everything ready to dip quickly and immediately sprinkle the bananas with your toppings.
+The melted chocolate mixture will harden fast, so you want to have everything ready to dip quickly and immediately sprinkle the bananas with your toppings.

 - Sprinkle the toppings on top, instead of rolling the banana on the toppings.
 I find it’s much easier to use my hands and sprinkle the toppings so that they’re evenly coated without making a mess.